ONSdigital/ras-rm-performance-tests/README.md

 **NOTE**: The below commands **should** only ever be ran in dev (under your namespace) or in performance.

 Firstly, whitelist your IP using the ras commands for the dev or performance.
-Then get the database for either dev or performance credentials:
+Then get the database credentials for performance only (**Note**: Dev doesn't need this):

-**DEV**

-`psql postgresql://postgres:postgres@localhost:5432/ras -U postgres -f [FILEPATH-FROM-YOUR-LOCAL-MACHINE]Services/ras-rm-cucumber/_infra/helm/acceptance-tests/files/[SCRIPT-NAME]`

-**PERFORMANCE**

 `export PERFORMANCE_PASSWORD_[TARGET-SERVICE]=$(kubectl get secret [DB-CREDENTIALS] -o json --namespace=performance | jq -r '.data."[PASSWORD-KEY]"' | base64 -d)`

 The above command for performance will need to be replicated for all the schemas affected by the Locust tests.
-When using dev, this will only be a single command.

 Once the password(s) have been exported to your local machine, run one of the following:

 **DEV**

-`psql postgresql://postgres:$DEV_PASSWORD_DATABASE@localhost:5432/ras -U postgres -f [FILEPATH-FROM-YOUR-LOCAL-MACHINE]Services/ras-rm-cucumber/_infra/helm/acceptance-tests/files/[SCRIPT-NAME]`
+`psql postgresql://postgres:postgres@localhost:5432/ras -U postgres -f [FILEPATH-FROM-YOUR-LOCAL-MACHINE]Services/ras-rm-cucumber/_infra/helm/acceptance-tests/files/[SCRIPT-NAME]`

 **PERFORMANCE**